Clergy & Staff

 Amsale has been St. John’s part-time Accountant since April, 2013.
 Amsale (pronounced Am-sall-ee) has over 30 years of experience with accounting and finance in the non-profit and private sectors.
 She holds a BS in Management and MBA in Accounting & Finance from Suffolk University.
 In addition, Amsale has worked at the Society of St. Margaret in Duxbury and currently at St. Stephen’s Church/Youth Programs in Boston.
 She has two children and is a proud grandmother of three.
 Amsale is one of the founders of the Ethiopian Orthodox Church in Boston and is an active board member.

-Our Sexton Myriah is a long time resident of Hingham where she grew up attending St. Paul’s School before pursuing a pre-med course of study at the University of Massachusetts Amherst.
+Our Sexton, Myriah, is a long time resident of Hingham where she grew up attending St. Paul’s School before pursuing a pre-med course of study at the University of Massachusetts Amherst.
 Prior to joining us at St. John’s, Myriah was a Floral Director at Whole Foods, experience that’s evident in her beautiful work with St. John’s planters.
 Myriah is also a singer/songwriter and recording artist and she runs her own floral design business with her mother Dorothy, St. John’s long-time Sexton.
 In addition to all of these other remarkable skills, Myriah holds two degrees in Reiki Japanese Healing Art, and is pursuing a Masters degree.

 Nancy was born and raised in Hingham, where she resides with her husband, Mike, their four children, and their two dogs.
 She has been a parishioner at St. John’s for over fifteen years and has been active in several church ministries, including Sunday School, the Holiday Boutique, B-Safe, and Outreach.